zacherydickson/HUBDesign/README.md

 1. Download the repository
 2. Navigate into the master directory
-3. Compile the SA_BOND executable
-  1. Navigate into the SA_BOND directory
+3. Navigate into the SA_BOND directory
-  2. `g++ -fopenmp src/sabond.cpp -o sa_bond`
+4. `g++ -fopenmp src/sabond.cpp -o sa_bond`
-4. Set up Default Configs
-  1. Return to root of master directory
+5. Return to root of master directory
-  2. `bin/Configure.pl -a multiple-sequence-aligner-of-choice -l lcr-masker-of-choice > HUBDesign.cfg`
+6. `bin/Configure.pl -a multiple-sequence-aligner-of-choice -l lcr-masker-of-choice > HUBDesign.cfg`
 * Simply running `bin/Configure.pl > HUBDesign.cfg` will configure HUBDesign for mafft and dustmasker

 ## Quick Running the pipeline